B.C. is building more homes, faster

 - Showing location-based permit information through a new dashboard

-How housing authorizations currently work in B.C.
+How housing permits currently work in B.C.

 B.C. government